Jacob Meyers Player Props: Astros vs. Mets

-Jacob Meyers -- with a slugging percentage of .107 in his past 10 games (including no home runs) -- will be in action for the Houston Astros against the New York Mets, with Justin Verlander on the hill, on June 20 at 8:10 PM ET.
+Jacob Meyers -- with a slugging percentage of .103 in his past 10 games (including no home runs) -- will be in action for the Houston Astros against the New York Mets, with Tylor Megill on the hill, on June 21 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Mets.
+He had a hitless showing in his most recent game (0-for-4) against the Mets.

 Jacob Meyers Game Info & Props vs. the Mets